cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

          10.10.152.115 ftp
 ```

 These quickly return the results `eddie:jordan` and `quinn:andrea`.
-Let’s try to use `nc -nv 10.10.152.115 10021` to log into `eddie`’s account.
+Let's try to use `nc -nv 10.10.152.115 10021` to log into `eddie`'s account.

 ```ftp
 (UNKNOWN) [10.10.152.115] 10021 (?) open